Fortune 1000 Companies Two Times More Prone To Data Breaches, Says Report

 BitSight, released the report named How Secure Are America's Largest Business Partners?
 Rating The Cybersecurity Performance of the Fortune 1000 on March 8, which has looked into the security stance of some of the largest business corporations, which are listed under Fortune 1000.

 What Is Fortune 1000?

-For the unfamiliar, Fortune 1000 similar to Fortune 500, is a list maintained and prepared by Fortune business magazine.
+Fortune 1000, similar to Fortune 500, is a list maintained and prepared by Fortune business magazine.
 The companies incorporated in the list are ranked according to their revenues.
 The Fortune 500 is a sub-division of this list.

-The companies which are considered eligible to be included in the list should have authorization to do business in U.S. and should declare its revenues publicly.
+The companies, which are considered eligible to be included in the list, should have the authorization to do business in the United States and should declare its revenues publicly.
 Walmart for a long period of five years ranked one on this list.

 How Was The BitSight Study Conducted?

 The Bitsight report presented information on the level of cybersecurity performance of Fortune 1000 companies and also went on to identify the most common system compromises that take place in a company.
 The report also gives recommendations for improvement for the same.

 "This data can be used to better inform companies of the risks posed when sharing data or network access with Fortune 1000 organizations," said Stephen Boyer, CTO and co-founder of BitSight.